Wikipedia: Reception

 Multiple news networks and pundits have accused Wikipedia of being ideologically biased.
 In February 2021, Fox News accused Wikipedia of whitewashing communism and socialism and having too much "leftist bias".
-Wikipedia co-founder Sanger said that Wikipedia has become a "propaganda" for the left-leaning "establishment" and warned the site can no longer be trusted.
+Wikipedia co-founder Larry Sanger, who left Wikipedia in 2002 to establish competing websites, has said that Wikipedia had become "propaganda" for the left-leaning "establishment" and warned the site can no longer be trusted.
 In 2022, libertarian John Stossel opined that Wikipedia, a site he financially supported at one time, appeared to have gradually taken a significant turn in bias to the political left, specifically on political topics.
 Some studies suggest that Wikipedia (and in particular the English Wikipedia) has a "western cultural bias" (or "pro-western bias") or "Eurocentric bias", reiterating, says Anna Samoilenko, "similar biases that are found in the 'ivory tower' of academic historiography".
 Carwil Bjork-James proposes that Wikipedia could follow the diversification pattern of contemporary scholarship and Dangzhi Zhao calls for a "decolonization" of Wikipedia to reduce bias from opinionated White male editors.

+In May 2026, hundreds of Wikipedia editors threatened to go on strike following the WMF's dismissal of Brooke Vibber, a developer who contributed to the MediaWiki software since 2003 and had previously served as the WMF's first Chief Technology Officer.
+Additionally, one week after Vibber's dismissal, the WMF laid off six employees while shutting down its Community Tech team, further fueling the strike and unionization effort.
+WMF executives stated that the Community Tech employees could apply for different positions in the organization, that the wishlist process would be restructured, and that the WMF would recognize a union that gains majority support from staff.
+Critics noted that the WMF publicly listed fewer job openings for developers than the number of staff it had laid off.
+A petition expressing support for the Wiki Workers United (WWU) union and willingness to go on strike was signed by more than 1050 community members as of June 15, 2026.